 Depending on the asset's asset type, the unique key is formed differently.

 - The unique key of a Windows computer is:<NetBIOS domain or workgroup name>\<NetBIOS computer name>\1As a Windows computer's name and domain are used as part of its ID, name or domain/workgroup changes of Windows computers can cause new assets to be generated.
-You can prevent this behavior by enabling rename detection, more information on which can be found in this knowledge base article.
+You can prevent this behavior by enabling Windows rename detection.
 In recent Lansweeper releases, this setting is enabled by default.
-Rename detection uses a computer's MAC address/model/serial number combination to determine whether the machine is already present in the database.
-It updates the computer's existing webpage if a name or domain change occurs, changing the machine's ID to:

 - When a Windows computer is scanned, Lansweeper automatically creates monitor assets for the monitors attached to the computer.
 The unique key of a monitor asset generated by Lansweeper is:Mon:<3-letter monitor manufacturer code>:<monitor serial>Within the monitor's unique key, the monitor manufacturer is referenced with a 3-letter code.
 A list of 3-letter codes and the monitor manufacturers they belong to can be found in this knowledge base article.